 In 2021, Pierce County completed their Buildable Lands Report (BLR) and allocated 1,960 housing units to the City of DuPont as their 2044 housing unit growth target and 1,177 jobs for employment growth.
-Counties & cities planning under the Growth Management Act must use state (OFM) population forecasts (which the BLR allocations are based) and growth targets for the 20-year planning horizon in the required 2024 periodic update to the citywide comprehensive plan.
-Pierce County's BLR completed an analysis of the city's vacant land, underutilized land, and pipeline projects for its capacity to achieve the growth targets.
-The BLR assumed the city had an existing capacity for 189 units of housing, excluding the Old Fort Lake Subarea.
+Counties and cities planning under the Growth Management Act must use state (OFM) population forecasts (which the BLR allocations are based on) and growth targets for the 20-year planning horizon in the required 2024 periodic update to the Citywide comprehensive plan.
+Pierce County's BLR completed an analysis of the City's vacant land, underutilized land, and pipeline projects for its capacity to achieve the growth targets.
+The BLR assumed the City had an existing capacity for 189 units of housing, excluding the Old Fort Lake Subarea.
+The Old Fort Lake Subarea offers an opportunity to meet the allocated growth targets along with some other areas in the City.